carla-simulator/carla/Docs/tuto_A_add_map.md

 ![ue_crosswalks](img/ue_crosswalks.png)

-*   __Change the navigation file.__ In a build from source is common to modify the map after the ingestion.
+*   __Customize the map.__ In is common to modify the map after the ingestion.
 Props such as trees, streetlights or grass zones are added, probably interfering with the pedestrian navigation.
+Make sure to have the desired result before generating the pedestrian navigation.
+Otherwise, it will have to be generated again.

-If that is the case, this should be modified accordingly.
-Follow the steps below to create a new navigation file.
+Now that the version of the map is final, it is time to generate the pedestrian navigation file.

-!!!
-Warning
-    The Docker import does not allow additional modifications.
-The navigation file has already been packaged and cannot be edited.

 __1.__ Select the __Skybox object__ and add a tag `NoExport` to it.
 Otherwise, the map will not be exported, as the size would be too big.